rogitson/SICXE-Assembler/README.md

 > python sasm.py

-Ensure you have the input files in the same directory as the python script.
+Ensure you have the input files in the "in" directory, with the python script being directly outside of it.

 The default names for the input files are "in.txt" and "in_set.txt".
 These names can be changed inside the script.

 The instruction set file should contain each instruction, its format and its opcode all separated by spaces, with each instruction on a separate line.